A modeling study of the coastal eastern boundary current system off Iberia and Morocco

 MetadataShow full item record

-To investigate the Northern Canary Current System (NCCS), results from four numerical experiments of increasing complexity are examined.
-Experiment I, which uses seasonal wind forcing only, shows that, as expected, wind forcing is the key generative mechanism for the current, upwelling, meander, eddy, and filament structures.
-Experiments 2 and 3 have the addition of an irregular coastline.
-These two experiments show that capes are areas for enhanced upwelling, extensive filaments, maximum current velocities, and enhanced growth of cyclonic meanders and eddies.
-Also, an embayment like the Gulf of Cadiz is a primary region for anticyclonic meander and eddy development.
-A fourth experiment has the additional effects of thermohaline gradients and Mediterranean Outflow.
-This complex regime has features similar to NCCS observations, including the generation of Meddies.
+To investigate the northern Canary Current system (NCCS), results from four numerical experiments of increasing complexity are examined.
+Experiment 1, which uses seasonal wind forcing only, shows that as expected, wind forcing is the key generative mechanism for the current, upwelling, meander, eddy, and filament structures.
+Experiments 2 and 3, which have the additional effects of irregular coastline geometry, show the following: capes are areas for enhanced upwelling, extensive filaments, maximum current velocities, and enhanced growth of cyclonic meanders and eddies; an embayment like the Gulf of Cadiz is a primary region for anticyclonic meanders and eddy development.
+The results from the complex flow regime of Experiment 4, which has the additional effects of thermohaline gradients and Mediterranean Outflow, highlights the major characteristics and unique features (such as the generation of Meddles) of the NCCS with relatively close similarities to field observations.